Formula: In mathematical logic

+is a formula, provided that $f$ is a unary function symbol, $P$ a unary predicate symbol, and $Q$ a ternary predicate symbol.

 Chemical formulas

 In modern chemistry, a chemical formula is a way of expressing information about the proportions of atoms that constitute a particular chemical compound, using a single line of chemical element symbols, numbers, and sometimes other symbols, such as parentheses, brackets, and plus (+) and minus (−) signs.
 For example, H2O is the chemical formula for water, specifying that each molecule consists of two hydrogen (H) atoms and one oxygen (O) atom.
 Similarly, O denotes an ozone molecule consisting of three oxygen atoms and a net negative charge.

 A chemical formula identifies each constituent element by its chemical symbol, and indicates the proportionate number of atoms of each element.

 In empirical formulas, these proportions begin with a key element and then assign numbers of atoms of the other elements in the compound—as ratios to the key element.
 For molecular compounds, these ratio numbers can always be expressed as whole numbers.
 For example, the empirical formula of ethanol may be written C2H6O, because the molecules of ethanol all contain two carbon atoms, six hydrogen atoms, and one oxygen atom.
 Some types of ionic compounds, however, cannot be written as empirical formulas which contains only the whole numbers.
 An example is boron carbide, whose formula of CBn is a variable non-whole number ratio, with n ranging from over 4 to more than 6.5.

 When the chemical compound of the formula consists of simple molecules, chemical formulas often employ ways to suggest the structure of the molecule.
 There are several types of these formulas, including molecular formulas and condensed formulas.
 A molecular formula enumerates the number of atoms to reflect those in the molecule, so that the molecular formula for glucose is C6H12O6 rather than the glucose empirical formula, which is CH2O.
 Except for the very simple substances, molecular chemical formulas generally lack needed structural information, and might even be ambiguous in occasions.

 A structural formula is a drawing that shows the location of each atom, and which atoms it binds to.